micmejia/bible-dump/NKJV/Judges/Judg 19.md

 So he brought him into his house, and gave fodder to the donkeys.
 And they washed their feet, and ate and drank. ## Gibeah's Crime

 ###### 22
-As they were enjoying themselves, suddenly certain men of the city, perverted[^c] men, surrounded the house _and_ beat on the door.
+As they were enjoying themselves, suddenly certain men of the city, perverted men, surrounded the house _and_ beat on the door.
 They spoke to the master of the house, the old man, saying, "Bring out the man who came to your house, that we may know him _carnally!_"

 ###### 23
 But the man, the master of the house, went out to them and said to them, "No, my brethren!
 I beg you, do not act _so_ wickedly!
 Seeing this man has come into my house, do not commit this outrage.

 ###### 24
-Look, _here is_ my virgin daughter and [^d]_the man's_ concubine; let me bring them out now.
+Look, _here is_ my virgin daughter and _the man's_ concubine; let me bring them out now.
 Humble them, and do with them as you please; but to this man do not do such a vile thing!"

 ###### 25
 But the men would not heed him.
 So the man took his concubine and brought _her_ out to them.
 And they knew her and abused her all night until morning; and when the day began to break, they let her go.